-De Quervain’s syndrome is often considered an overuse injury of the thumb, hence the reason it often affects people that use their hands to grip and grasp objects on a repetitive basis, such as: carpenters, mothers with small children, and painters.
-However, it can also be aggravated by arthritis of the thumb.
+De Quervain’s syndrome is considered an RSI or 'repetitive strain injury', hence the reason it often affects people that use their hands to grip and grasp objects on a repetitive basis.

 When in good health, the tendons at the base of the thumb should glide smoothly through a tube called a tendon sheath.
 Overuse from constant gripping and squeezing objects and the consequent repetitive sliding of the tendon through the sheath can cause the sheath itself to become irritated and swollen.

-This irritation of the tendon sheath can cause pain and make it impossible to complete simple tasks like opening a jar, picking up a child or using tools like a hammer.
-For some people, even touching or bumping the tendon itself can cause excruciating pain.
+This irritation of the tendon sheath can cause pain and make it difficult to complete simple tasks like opening a jar, holding a golf club, shaking hands and texting.
+When the tendon and sheath very swollen and irriated even touching or bumping the wrist or thumb can cause excruciating pain.